 Despite its own challenges, Tunisia opened its borders in 2011 to Libyan refugees—more than 1 million at the height of the conflict, a significant strain on the country’s resources.

-IRUSA was there to help then and we continue that legacy today on our 25th anniversary.
+Help us continue that legacy this year, during our 25th anniversary.
 Our work in Tunisia is an important part of our history in North Africa.
 Read more about our legacy in the Middle East.